digiaonline/react-boilerplate/docs/01-coding-conventions.md

 }
 ```

-What comes to functions, arrow functions are less verbose and more convenient than traditional functions.
+What comes to functions, arrow functions (or function expressions) are more convenient than traditional functions, especially when [currying](https://www.sitepoint.com/currying-in-functional-javascript/), because you do not need to write a `return` statement for each nested function and you can even omit the curly brackets for one-line functions.

 **Do**